-\begin{remark} Lemma \ref{lemma:motion_lower_bound} mainly describes the phenomena that for a conserved system, if initial states are away from the equilibrium position (singular points of Hamiltonian equations) where momentum $p$ and force $\partial_q V(q)$ are zero at the same time, then the trajectory will not be stuck in a fixed point during propagation. \end{remark}
+\begin{remark} Prop. \ref{lemma:motion_lower_bound} primarily describes the phenomena that for a conserved system, if initial states are away from the equilibrium positions (singular points of Hamiltonian equations) where momentum $p$ and force $\partial_q V(q)$ are zero at the same time, then the trajectory will not be stuck in a fixed point during propagation. \end{remark}